AditGame/LegendsGenerator/ContractsGenerator/README.md

 public int EvalAttributes(Random rdm, BaseThing subject, IDictionary<string, BaseThing> additionalPParameters);
 ```

-**FUTURE WORK** All compiled properties in a class can have additional parameters added via the below method function.
+All compiled properties in a class can have additional parameters added via the below method function.
 This works in conjunction with the other AdditionalParametersFor* methods:
 ```csharp
 public IList<string> AdditionalParametersForClass()
 ```